jack-bradshaw/monorepo/README.md

 - [KMonkey](https://github.com/jack-bradshaw/monorepo/tree/main/java/io/jackbradshaw/kmonkey): Kotlin tools for the
   JMonkey engine.

-Follow the links above for package-specific documentation.
+Follow the links above for package-specific documentation including release information and tutorials.

 ## Building

-This repository uses the [Bazel build system](https://bazel.build) for all production code.
-Only release scripting and shell scripting is exempt.
+This repository uses [Bazel](https://bazel.build) as the primary build system for all production code.

 To build everything run: